How to open a Lifetime ISA

 You can open a Lifetime ISA if you’re aged 18-30, but you can only use the government’s bonus to buy a property if you’re a first-time buyer and you’re purchasing a home worth £450,000 or less.

 You need to have your LISA open for a full year before you can withdraw the money to use towards your first home.
 So if you’re a first-time buyer but you’re not sure how soon you’ll be able to get a mortgage, it can be a good idea to open a Lifetime ISA sooner rather than later just to start the clock.
-You can always add just £1 for now and contribute more later.
+You can always add the minimum deposit for now and contribute more later.

 If you’re not a first-time buyer or your dream home costs more than the £450,000 limit, you could use the Lifetime ISA to save for retirement instead.
 If you’re employed, your workplace pension will usually be more rewarding than a LISA, since your employer will contribute to your nest egg too.
 LISAs can be ideal if you’re self-employed or you don’t have access to a workplace pension.